- Key Definitions

 The following are ProveIt!’s core privacy principles:

-- ProveIt! collects and handles information (i) to provide, analyze and improve ProveIt!’s Services, (ii) as ProveIt! reasonably believes is permitted by laws and regulations, including for marketing and advertising purposes, (iii) to protect the security and safety of the company, its employees, and its customers, as ProveIt! reasonably believes is permitted by laws and regulations, (iv) to comply with laws and regulations ProveIt! is subject to, and (v) for research purposes, the results of which could be used to further combat the opioid crisis (provided that only Aggregate Information or Anonymized Information will be provided to any third-party without your explicit consent).
+- ProveIt! collects and handles information (i) to provide, analyze and improve ProveIt!’s Services, as ProveIt! reasonably believes is permitted by laws and regulations, including for marketing and advertising purposes; (ii) to protect the security and safety of the company, its employees, and its customers, as ProveIt! reasonably believes is permitted by laws and regulations; (iii) to comply with laws and regulations ProveIt! is subject to; and (iv) for research purposes, the results of which could be used to further combat the Opiod Crisis (provided that only Aggregate Information or Anonymized Information will be provided to any third-party without a person's explicit consent).

-- ProveIt! will not sell, lease, or rent your Individual-Level Information to any third-party or to a third-party for research purposes without your explicit consent.
+- ProveIt! will not sell, lease, or rent a person's Individual-Level Information to any third-party for any reason without that person's explicit consent.

-- ProveIt! understands and respects the sensitive nature of the information you may provide to ProveIt!, including information about your medical history.
-To that end, ProveIt! strives to be transparent in its collection, use, and disclosure of this information and to ask for your explicit consent to share such sensitive information with third-parties.
+- ProveIt! understands and respects the sensitive nature of the information a person may provide to ProveIt!, including information about said person's medical history.
+To that end, ProveIt! strives to be transparent in its collection, use, and disclosure of this information and to ask for a person's explicit consent to share such sensitive information with third-parties.
 Please see below to learn more about ProveIt!’s sharing and consent practices.

 - ProveIt! is committed to providing a secure and safe environment for ProveIt!’s Services.